finnito/Science/content/12phy/as91523/4-standing-waves.md

 ## Producing Standing Waves

-- Because both ends of the string have to be nodes, only certain frequencies will be able to produce standing waves.
+- Because both ends of the string have to be nodes, only certain frequencies will be able to produce standing waves (certain multiples of the wavelength).

 ![](../assets/standing_waves_on_a_string.gif "")